Quantum Computational Complexity and Symmetry: Notions of Symmetry

 Let us comment briefly on the connection between Definition~\ref{def:g-bose-sym-sep-ext} and the symmetry considered in \cite{philip2023quantum}.
 In \cite{philip2023quantum}, the goal was to test whether a given bipartite state $\rho_{AB}$ is separable.
 It was shown that one can equivalently do so by testing whether there exists a separable extension $\rho_{A'AB} \in \operatorname{SEP} \!\left(A'\!:\!AB\right)$ of $\rho_{AB}$ that is Bose symmetric with respect to the unitary representation $\{I_{A'A}, F_{A'A}\}$ of the symmetric group of order two, where $F_{AA'}$ is the unitary swap operator.
 More concretely, the test checks whether there exists $\rho_{A'AB} \in \operatorname{SEP}(A'\!:\!AB)$ such that

 where $\Pi_{A'A} \coloneqq (I_{AA'} + F_{AA'})/2$.
 As such, this represents a non-trivial example of the symmetry presented in Definition~\ref{def:g-bose-sym-sep-ext}.

 Quantum algorithms to test the symmetries in Definitions~\ref{def:G-symmetry}--\ref{def:g-bose-sym-ext} were given in \cite{LRW22}, and we provide a new quantum algorithm to test for the symmetry in Definition~\ref{def:g-bose-sym-sep-ext}.
-In the following sections, we also discuss the complexity of several corresponding symmetry-testing problems.
+More specifically, we invite the reader to examine the following parts of \cite{LRW22} to better understand the connections between the definitions of symmetry and quantum algorithms for testing them: \begin{enumerate} \item Algorithm~1 therein, depicted in Figure~1 therein, tests for $G$-Bose symmetry. \item Algorithm~2 therein, depicted in Figure~4 therein, tests for $G$-symmetry. \item Algorithm~3 therein, depicted in Figure~6 therein, tests for $G$-Bose symmetric extendibility. \item Algorithm~4 therein, depicted in Figure~8 therein, tests for $G$-symmetric extendibility. \end{enumerate} In the following sections, we also discuss the complexity of several corresponding symmetry-testing problems.